Skip to content

 Officer kneels and talks with man seated

 JMHCP supports efforts at every point in the criminal justice system, from pre-arrest through reentry, and helps communities strengthen their responses to behavioral health crises.
-With JMHCP funding, communities have implemented specialized courts to increase diversion opportunities for people with behavioral health conditions, developed innovative responses to 911 crisis calls, and pioneered police-mental health collaborations across the country, creating co-responder units, homeless outreach teams, mobile crisis teams, crisis intervention models, and more.
-In fact, more than 100 law enforcement agencies have used JMHCP funding to establish partnerships with local behavioral health professionals and implement models that help reduce officer encounters with people who have mental health needs.
-And over the past 2 years, 19 Communities of Practice have focused efforts on increasing housing options, improving crisis services and early diversion to reduce jail bookings, developing gender-responsive services, and addressing the needs of rural communities.
+With JMHCP funding, communities have implemented specialized courts to increase diversion opportunities for people with behavioral health conditions, developed innovative responses to 911 crisis calls, and stood up reentry initiatives.
+JMHCP funding has also been used to increase housing options, improve crisis services and early diversion to reduce jail bookings, develop gender-responsive services, and address the unique needs of rural communities.

 Grant Announcements

 Visit BJA.OJP.gov to learn about newly announced federal grant funding opportunities and how they can support justice and mental health partnerships in your community.
-Learn more about JMHCP.

 Frequently Asked Questions